spypaul/s25rmp_project/README.md

 # s25rmp
+## Prerequisites

-Mesh files are large and not version controlled.
-You can download them [here](https://sumailsyr-my.sharepoint.com/:u:/g/personal/gkatz01_syr_edu/EUKWyYSia3ZIm-fT52mZBVsBUEYFgXxSADCDQQiRCSegBw?e=KGUUel) (you'll need to be logged into your SU OneDrive account for access).
-Then extract the zip archive into a sub-directory of this repository named "meshes".
+The required mesh file should be downloaded from [here](https://sumailsyr-my.sharepoint.com/:u:/g/personal/gkatz01_syr_edu/EUKWyYSia3ZIm-fT52mZBVsBUEYFgXxSADCDQQiRCSegBw?e=KGUUel).
+Then, extract the zip archive into a sub-directory of this repository named "meshes".

-You also need to install the [PyBullet](https://pybullet.org/wordpress/) simulator.
+The [PyBullet](https://pybullet.org/wordpress/) simulator should be installed.

+Other required libraries include: Pytorch, numpy, Scipy, and matplotlib.
+They can be installed through `pip3 install`

+## Run

-Once PyBullet is installed and the meshes are extracted in the correct location, you can visualize the simulation environment.
-Run this command from within the top-level folder of the repository:
+Run this command from within the top-level folder of the repository to start the evaluation:

-`python simulation.py`
+`python3 ./evaluation.py`

+The number of objects can be changed in line 96 of evaluation.py.